• Skip to main content

 Alicia

-These Bakery Style Zucchini Pumpkin Muffins are studded with shredded zucchini, flavored with pumpkin purée and autumn spices, and topped with a crunchy sweet streusel.
+These bakery-style Pumpkin Zucchini Muffins are studded with shredded zucchini, flavored with pumpkin purée and warm spices, and topped with a crunchy sweet streusel.

 5 from 3 votes